eacheriegate/yosemiteSnow/README.md

 This ongoing project, deeply personal to me, focuses on monitoring snow cover changes in Yosemite National Park.
 Having spent every summer of my childhood in Yosemite Valley, I hold a deep connection to the area and its environmental challenges.

-In this project, I am using Google Earth Engine (GEE), JavaScript, and R to explore changes in snow cover and investigate their implications for water resources.
+In this project, I am using Google Earth Engine (GEE), JavaScript, Python, and R to explore changes in snow cover and investigate their implications for water resources.